voxpupuli/puppet-puppet_certificate/README.md

 ### Refresh

-When refreshed (notify, subscribe) a puppet\_certificate resource will destroy and re-create the managed certifiate.
+When refreshed (notify, subscribe) a puppet\_certificate resource will destroy and re-create the managed certificate.
 This enables changes to related resources to trigger a certificate to be regenerated.

 To enable this functionality, you *must* set the onrefresh parameter to